AMC Gremlin: XP prototype

-In 1974 a production car was modified and dubbed the Gremlin XP prototype.
-It has a larger glass hatchback and additional side quarter windows.
-A pronounced crease started from the mid-body section and wraps over the roof while the rear quarter panels feature bulges around the wheel well openings.
-The rear panel has a recessed and blacked-out area with four lights.
+In 1974, a production car was modified and dubbed the Gremlin XP prototype.
+It features a larger glass hatchback and additional side-quarter windows.
+A pronounced crease starts at the mid-body and wraps over the roof, while the rear quarter panels feature bulges around the wheel wells.
+The rear panel features a recessed, blacked-out area with four lights.
 The design of the concept car improved visibility around the Gremlin's original wide C-pillar.

-G/II prototype
+G-II prototype

+The AMC design team was aware that the stub-ended subcompact would need updating that incorporated more conventional styling.
 Another 1974 Gremlin was modified with a front end from the Hornet.
-The concept car received a special grille, but the most radical design feature was its fastback roofline.
+The G-II concept car received a special blacked-out grille, but the most radical design feature was its fastback roofline.
+The car featured a full glass hatchback, 1973-1974 Javelin tail lamps in the blacked-out rear valance panel, body-color bumpers, and slotted aluminum wheels.
 This concept car turned out to be similar to the Gremlin's replacement, the liftback Spirit model introduced for the 1979 model year.

 Concept 80

-In 1977 American Motors presented six show cars to illustrate the automaker's commitment to smaller, fuel-efficient vehicles for the 1980s.
+In 1977, American Motors presented six show cars to illustrate the automaker's commitment to smaller, fuel-efficient vehicles for the 1980s.
 Three of them, the "Concept I", "Concept II", and "Concept Grand Touring" represented new subcompact designs.